 Budapest is hot…literally.
 Natural hot springs are sprinkled throughout the city and bubble right below the surface.
-Called the “City of Spas,” Budapest has more medicinal springs than any other capital in the world with more than 100 public pools to soak in.
+Called the “City of Spas,” Budapest has more medicinal springs than any other capital in the world with more than 100 public pools to soak in year-round, but are especially amazing if you visit Budapest in winter.
 The Széchenyi Medicinal Bath is the most famous and the largest of its kind in Europe, while Gellért Thermal Bath is another one known the world-over.
 Most complexes have indoor and outdoor pools, saunas, and steam rooms you can access with a day pass, but if you’re in search of pampering, there are also massages and specialty treatments.
 While a necessarily cultural experience, it’s probably less sexy than you’re picturing with old men fascinatingly posting up to play chess for hours in the healing waters.
 Yes, they are as adorable (and wrinkly) as you’re imagining.

 Cruise the Danube

 The banks of the Danube are a UNESCO World Heritage Site and the best way to take in the gorgeous Chain Bridge is by meandering the waterways.
 Keep an eye out for the Shoes on the Danube Bank, a poignant WWII memorial and art installation and pay your respects before continuing to revel.
 Numerous companies offer all-you-can-drink riverboat tours (or architectural cruises if that’s more your speed) but there are also convertible water buses to sightsee on land first or if you just feel like really being touristy (similar to those weird duck boats).
 Inland river cruising is a popular way to tour Europe so if you’d rather get just a taste of Budapest for a day or two as part of a bigger trip, there are multi-day cruises that can take you to Prague, Austria, the Netherlands, Germany, and beyond.